 Administrative proceeding regarding challenge to MassHealth's payment system for acute hospital outpatient services.
-A total of 60 petitioners have filed claims for administrative hearings before the MassHealth Board of Hearings (BOH), challenging MassHealth's former Ambulatory Payment Group (APG) payment system for acute hospital outpatient services.
+A total of 60 petitioners filed claims for administrative hearings before the MassHealth Board of Hearings (BOH), challenging MassHealth's former Ambulatory Payment Group (APG) payment system for acute hospital outpatient services.
 The petitioners generally claim that there were errors in the payment system that resulted in incorrect payments to the petitioners, and that MassHealth's efforts to correct those errors through a "parallel system" were ineffective and continued to result in incorrect payments from October, 1997 through December, 2003.
 While a number of these petitioners had entered into settlements regarding payments for services provided from October, 1997 through December, 2000, the administrative appeals of all 60 petitioners involve payments for the period 2001 through 2003, and for some of those petitioners the appeals involve payments for the entire time period.
 Five of the 60 petitioners had filed complaints in Superior Court in 2005.
-The Superior Court actions were stayed in 2007 and remanded to BOH.
-The current BOH hearing began on November 6, 2008.
-The parties have agreed to a global settlement totaling \$29 million that is expected to dispose of all of the above-described claims and result in the dismissal of all of the above-described actions.
+The parties have entered into a global settlement totaling \$29 million that disposes of all of the above-described claims and results in the dismissal of all of the above-described actions.